oVirt/ovirt-site/source/uncategorized/networkmanager-summit-oct-2012.html.md

 7. Backup keyfiles for performing networking rollbacks on cases of connectivity loss (how is this different from your first bullet?).
 8. Retrieving network and network interfaces information.

-## Open questions for NM guys
+## Open questions for the Network Manager team

-1. Is the keyfile is a supported way for using NM? (stable API?)
+1. Are keyfiles a supported and stable way to interface with Network Manager?
+Are they bound to follow the D-BUS API speed, meaning that additions to the API will be immediately supported as keyfiles?
-2. Is there a supported upgrade path from RHEL configuration?
+2. Network Manager has a plugin for RHEL ifcfg files.
+Is there a supported way to convert ifcfg keyfiles so as to offer a clear upgrade path for current RHEL configuration?
-3. Is the following supported: ipaddr, dhcp, netmask,
+3. Are the following items supported both in keyfiles as in the API:
+    -   ipaddr,
+    -   dhcp,
+    -   netmask,
+    -   STP,
+    -   MTU.

-4. Gateway - How does NM going to handle routing? we currently use only gateway and we only on one network.
+4. In regards to gateways, how is Network Manager going to handle routing?
+Currently oVirt uses only one gateway per network.
-5. We use tc for port mirroing and we need the device name, is it available for all device types?
+5. Currently oVirt relies on 'tc' for port mirroring which makes us need to be able to get device names.
+Are device names available for all device types supported in NM?
-6. Getting statistics o the various devices (speed, tx/rx/drop rate), we need it per device nics, bonds, vlan etc.
+6. Is it possible or planned in the short/medium term to gather statistics (speed, tx/rx/drop rate) of the NM supported (nics and vlans) or soon to be supported (bonds and bridges) devices.
-7. Would it be possible to manipulate a network configuration while it is being used?
+7. Is it possible to alter the network configuration of network interfaces that are being used?
+Do the changes happen instantly?
-8. How they are managing the dependancies between the devices when starting/stopping a device?
-(What are the implications of editing a single network while there are number of networks dependant on a single NIC).
+8. How does the inter-device dependency management work when starting/stopping a device?
+E.g. What are the implications of editing a single network while there are other networks dependant on it).
-9. Transactional network managment - is it going to be supported?
+9. Is there support or are there plans for Transactional network managment, i.e., is it going to be possible via the D-BUS API to change the configuration of several networks and apply all the changes in an all-or-nothing way?
-10. Does NM going to use netcf? because we are working with libvirt and having a common infrastructure is useful.
+10. oVirt depends heavily on libvirt, which uses NetCF to perform network interface configuration and in NetCF webpage it states that Network Manager also needs this functionality.
+Does NM currently use, or are there any plans to use, NetCF as a backend for network interface configuration?
+It seems that it could be benefitial to share infrastructure.

 ## References